tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/integration-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The fixed- and variable-step multi-stage integrator settings in Tudat are defined using the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.runge_kutta_fixed_step` and :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.runge_kutta_variable_step` functions, respectively.
-In both cases, the user supplies the specific integrator through the definition of a :class:`~tudatpy.numerical_simulation.propagation_setup.integrator.CoefficientSets`, which provides a long list of options for integrators, from the 1st order Euler, and classical Runge-Kutta 4 method, to very high order methods, such as Feagin's 14(12) integrator.
+The fixed- and variable-step multi-stage integrator settings in Tudat are defined using the :func:`~tudatpy.dynamics.propagation_setup.integrator.runge_kutta_fixed_step` and :func:`~tudatpy.dynamics.propagation_setup.integrator.runge_kutta_variable_step` functions, respectively.
+In both cases, the user supplies the specific integrator through the definition of a :class:`~tudatpy.dynamics.propagation_setup.integrator.CoefficientSets`, which provides a long list of options for integrators, from the 1st order Euler, and classical Runge-Kutta 4 method, to very high order methods, such as Feagin's 14(12) integrator.
 The step-size control for the multi-stage methods is described :ref:`below <integrator_step_size_control>`.

-A subset of the :class:`~tudatpy.numerical_simulation.propagation_setup.integrator.CoefficientSets` allows for variable-step integrator definition, through the use of a so-called embedded method.
+A subset of the :class:`~tudatpy.dynamics.propagation_setup.integrator.CoefficientSets` allows for variable-step integrator definition, through the use of a so-called embedded method.
 Although designed to allow variable-step integration, these methods essentially define two fixed-step integration schemes: the RK7(8) scheme can be used for a fixed 7th-order, or a fixed 8th order integrator, if so desired.
-This can be done by specifying the ``order_to_use`` input to the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.runge_kutta_fixed_step`, which allows you to choose the lower- or higher-order method of the two.
+This can be done by specifying the ``order_to_use`` input to the :func:`~tudatpy.dynamics.propagation_setup.integrator.runge_kutta_fixed_step`, which allows you to choose the lower- or higher-order method of the two.

 In many typical cases, where a good accuracy and reasonable runtime is required, we have found that, out of the options provided in Tudat,